Itsy Docs

 Previewing before export

-After configuring the change mode, row mode, and columns, click the Preview tab to see a sample of the first 50 rows in a table directly in the panel.
-The preview uses the same filters and column configuration that the final export will use.
-This lets you verify the data shape before committing to a download or email send.
+Click the Preview tab to see a sample of the first 500 rows in a sortable table directly in the panel.
+Click any column header to sort by that column.
+The preview uses the same filters and column configuration that the final export will use, so you can verify the data shape before committing to a download or email delivery.

 From the preview, you can: